Let´s build a european WELTWUNDER

 "Die Welt braucht gerade jetzt kühne Visionen, wenn unsere Welt besser werden soll.
 Beim Stichwort Mobilität ist das Projekt Metropa – ein europaweites Schnellbahn-Streckennetz – so eines."

-At the end of the month, the next italian magazine published something about metropa – no, metropa itself: as a centrefold for the Kids Mag Internazionale KIDS!
+At the end of the month, another Italian magazine published something about metropa – no, metropa itself: as a centrefold for the Kids Mag Internazionale KIDS!

 Mid April, metropa finally made it to instagram.
-Another platform to connect with people – far below our own age.
+Another platform to connect with people.

 March, 13th – the day when supermarkets ran out of toilet paper:

-The Berlin based multilingual online newspaper Berlin89 published the following article by Salvatore Trapani:
+The Berlin based multilingual online newspaper Berlin89 published this article by Salvatore Trapani:

 Through an unknown linkedIn-post, metropa arrived on numerous social-media pages and went viral: